Accredited High School Diploma

 VCPE reviews and monitors the accrediting processes of approved accrediting agencies for the Commonwealth.
 The Virginia Council for Private Education (VCPE) is the only organization that has recognition from the Virginia Board of Education, to oversee the accreditation of private schools in Virginia.
 For more details Click Here

 Excel High School is an authorized course provider under an articulation agreement with the University of California a-g course program.
-Excel's courses are being submitted for full, individual approval by the July 31st, 2018 deadline.
+Excel's courses are being submitted for full, individual approval in February 2019 when enrollment opens.
+The school will post an official announcement once the A-G courses are fully approved.

 Excel High School is registered with the College Board and the ACT, Our National School Code for SAT, ACT, and FAFSA is: 240707.